-It is the School's policy to maintain its cash and cash equivalents in one financial institution.
+The School maintains its cash and cash equivalents in one financial institution.
 Deposits at Federal Deposit Insurance Corporation ("FDIC") insured financial institutions are insured up to \$250,000 per depositor, per financial institution.
-As of June 30, 2021, bank balances in excess of FDIC coverage totaled \$420,098.
+As of June 30, 2022, bank balances in excess of FDIC coverage totaled \$907,949.